 Unfortunately, the minds of Minolta didnt quite understand reliability or build quality.
 These Minolta flashes are showing their age/and or quality.
 My 132X was perfect until it died because the plastic test button broke.
 The 200X I ordered from goodwill showed up dead.
 Unfortunately, a later model won’t work.
 The 200x seems to be the last flash they made before abandoning Non-TTL auto mode.
 In my limited experience with them, Minolta flashes are recommended with reservations due to reliability issues/age related disease.

 - Olympus: Olympus is the OG tiny camera company.
 They understand compact flash and the T20 or T30 would have been perfect but the trigger voltages are too high.
-Unfortunately, once they modernized and got their trigger voltages down, they abandoned Non-TTL auto mode.
+Unfortunately, once they modernized and got their trigger voltages down, they largely abandoned Non-TTL auto mode.
 Bummer.
+The FL-14 is a weirdly colored exception (4).

 - YASHICA: Flashes like the CS-201 have trigger voltages that are too high and have only a single auto option.
 Are you seeing a pattern here?
 As time went on and trigger voltages came down flashes got bigger and/or companies abandoned non-TTL auto mode.
 Bummer.